Jim Panagos

 Jim Panagos (born 1975) is an American football coach who is the defensive tackles coach at the University of Kansas.

 Coaching career

 Minnesota Vikings

 Panagos joined the Minnesota Vikings as an offensive assistant and quality control coach in 2002.
-His title was defensive quality control coach from 2003–2004.
+His title was defensive quality control coach from 2003 to 2004.
 In 2005, he was named assistant defensive line coach and assistant special teams coach.

 UCF Knights

 Panagos was the defensive line coach at the University of Central Florida from 2007 to 2011.